annesophie-sevens/annesophie-sevens.github.io/agenda-en.md

 MASTERCLASS TERRENCE MCNALLY

-##### In the role of Dramatic Soprano with Nella dì della Vittoria, aria of Lady Macbeth
+##### In the role of Dramatic Soprano with Nel dì della Vittoria, aria of Lady Macbeth

 ##### 19.02.2017 - 21.05.2017